endless-sky/endless-sky-wiki/Player-Conditions.md

 * `"ships: <category>"` is the number of ships you have of each category (Transport, Light Freighter, Heavy Freighter, Interceptor, Light Warship, Heavy Warship, Fighter, Drone).
 * `"cargo space"` and `"passenger space"` are your fleet's total cargo and passenger space (not reduced by the amount you are carrying already).
 * `"flagship crew"`, `"flagship required crew"`, and `"flagship bunks"` are the current crew, required crew, and bunks of your flagship only (ignoring any passengers you're carrying). **(v.
 0.9.11)**
-* `"net worth"` is your net worth, limited to the range of +- 2 billion.
+* `"net worth"` is your net worth, the sum of the worth of all your ships and outfits plus your current account balance minus and outstanding mortgages or fines.
 * `"cargo attractiveness"` is how attractive the size of your cargo hold(s) is to pirates.
 Lots of small ships are more attractive than one large one.
 Values for single human ships range from `-2` for ships with no cargo to `8` for Bulk Freighters.
 * `"armament deterrence"` is how effective your weapons are at discouraging pirates.
 Values for single human ships range from `0` for unarmed ships to `8` for the Dreadnought.
 * `"pirate attraction"` is how attractive your fleet is to pirates, calculated as ("cargo attractiveness" - "armament deterrence").
 A value of 3 results in raids 5% of the time, and a value of 10 results in raids 34% of the time.